Skip to main content

 How Does a Cell Normally Hear Insulins Message?

-The process of is a beautifully coordinated sequence of events.
+The process of insulin signaling is a beautifully coordinated sequence of events.
 When this system operates correctly, your body maintains a state of metabolic harmony.
 Each step is a critical link in a chain of communication that translates a meal into cellular energy.

 The sequence unfolds with remarkable speed and accuracy: